Lee Marks

 Lee Marks is an American college football coach.
-He is the running backs coach for University of Memphis, a position he has held since 2024.
+He is the running backs coach for Oregon State University, a position he has held since January 2026.
 He was the interim head football coach at Fresno State in 2021.
 He previously played running back for Boise State and in the Arena Football League (AFL).

 Playing career

 Marks played college football as a running back at Boise State University.
 He accumulated 1,773 rushing yards and eight touchdowns over his final two seasons as a starter where he was named an All-Western Athletic Conference (WAC) selection both years.
 Following his graduation he spent a year in the Arena Football League with the Boise Burn.

 Coaching career

 Early coaching career

 Marks began his career in coaching at Colorado where he worked as an assistant speed and strength and conditioning coach from 2007 until 2009.
 He spent the next two seasons as a graduate assistant at the University of Sioux Falls.
 In 2012 he worked as the running backs coach at South Dakota State.
 In 2013 he went to Arkansas State where he worked as the assistant director of strength and conditioning under head coach Bryan Harsin.